Koenkk/zigbee2mqtt/docs/information/mqtt_topics_and_message_structure.md

 * `"pairing"`: logging when device is connecting to the network.
 * `"device_connected"`: send when a new device connects to the network.
 * `"device_removed"`: send when a device is removed from the network.
+* `"device_banned"`: send when a device is banned from the network.
 * `"devices"`: a list of all devices, this message can be triggered by sending a message to `zigbee2mqtt/bridge/config/devices` (payload doesn't matter).

 ## zigbee2mqtt/bridge/config/permit_join